top of page

 Search

-• 5 min read
+• 8 min read

-Many parents notice that their child’s top front teeth seem to stick out or cover too much of the lower teeth when they bite down.
-This common bite issue is called an overbite.
-Families often ask whether it is something a child will outgrow or if treatment is necessary.
+Many parents notice that their child's top front teeth seem to stick out or cover too much of the lower teeth when they bite down.
+This common bite issue is called an overbite — and it's one of the most frequent concerns we hear about at Sola Kids Dental & Orthodontics.

-The truth is that some mild overbites are normal, but moderate or severe overbites can affect chewing, speech, jaw comfort, tooth wear, confidence, and long-term oral health.
-The good news is that overbite treatment helps children by guiding jaw growth, improving bite function, and creating healthier smiles while kids are still developing.
+Families often ask whether it's something a child will outgrow or if treatment is necessary.
+The truth is that some mild overbites are normal, but a moderate or severe misaligned bite can affect chewing, speech, jaw pain, tooth wear, confidence, and long-term oral health.

-At Sola Kids Dental & Orthodontics, we help children, teens, and families across South Los Angeles understand bite problems early and choose the right treatment at the right time.
+At Sola Kids Dental & Orthodontics, we help children, teens, and families across South Los Angeles understand bite problems early and choose the right orthodontic treatment at the right time.

 What Is an Overbite?